hashkat/hashkat/docs/installation.md

     `rm -r output/`

 1. [Gnuplot](http://gnuplot.sourceforge.net/) is the primary graphing utility used in this documentation.
-To install gnuplot, type in the command:
+To install Gnuplot, type in the command:

     `brew install gnuplot -x11`